THWANG-design/Embeded-System/README.md

 - 5. Social media and contact us

 ## Projetct Introduction
 A implementation of project to use Raspberry Pi to design an intelligent wheelchair.
 It can not only provide users with the current weather and temperature, and could also detect the ground humidity and obstacles and give users feedback.
-It ensures the safety of wheelchair users.
+It ensures the safety of wheelchair users.Our software can also store personal information.
+We can also navigate and browse news, etc. in the software, we can add emergency contact information and automatically send help information in case of emergency

 ## Equipment